davidhozic/Knjiznice/README.md

 # LITL
-The LITL library - Linked-list, Input, Timer, Library The library is meant for avr microcontrollers however the linked list also works on desktop
+The LITL library - Linked-list, Input, Timer, Library<br>

+The library is meant for avr microcontrollers however the linked list also works on desktop